-It seems like you’ve been filling out standardized tests and surveys for ages; have you ever thought to yourself, surely, they must have come up with something better than this by now?
+It seems like we've been filling out standardized tests and surveys for ages.
+Have you ever thought to yourself, surely, they must have come up with something better than this by now?

 Though many fads have come and gone, we at Quantum Workplace remain strong advocates of the six-point Likert scale as the linchpin of accurate surveying and reporting.
 Read on to find out why.

-Rather than use cute little smiley faces, a scale allows for a numeric value to be assigned to an employee’s engagement.
+Some modern survey tools have tried to simplify employee engagement survey responses into cute little smiley faces—but you need a more reliable methodology in order to collect meaningful data that leads to meaningful action.
+A scale allows for a numeric value to be assigned to an employee’s engagement.
 This is essential for proper analysis and reporting.
-Additionally, numbers communicate that each answer is proportionally greater or smaller than answer before it.
+Additionally, numbers communicate that each answer is proportionally greater or smaller than the answer before it.

 Named after its creator, Rensis Likert, the Likert scale is the most commonly used approach in scaling survey answers.
 A Likert scale is distinguished by asking its participants to mark their agreement or disagreement with a particular statement on a symmetrical scale.
 This scale allows for capturing intensity of feeling or attitude.
 The survey must also be balanced, meaning that there is an equal “distance” between each possible choice.

-Lastly, the scale has balanced keying, which means there are an equal number of positive and negative statements.
+The Likert scale also has balanced keying, which means there are an equal number of positive and negative statements.
 Thus, if an employee tends to always agree or disagree with a given statement, the effect will be canceled out.

 Additionally, an even number of items in the response scale can yield groupings that are easier to understand and discuss.
 In many organizations, this means groupings of unfavorable, uncertain, and favorable.
 For example, favorability is the combination of responses that are either "agree" or "strongly agree."